home-assistant/companion.home-assistant/website/versioned_docs/version-2.0.0/getting_started/migration.md

 2. Select the iOS integration for the device you wish to upgrade.
 3. You should see two entities listed with the sensors `sensor.<device_id>_battery_level` and `sensor.<device_id>_battery_state` where `<device_id>` relates to the id you specified in the old version of the app for the device you wish to upgrade. **If you have multiple apps/devices configured take care to only delete the entities relating to the device you are updating**.
 Click the cog icon next to these entities and delete the each entity in turn (the order you do this in does not matter).
 4. If this was your only device, you can now delete the iOS integration as a whole by going back one page and using the trash can icon in the top right.
-5. Open the 'known_devices.yaml' file and remove the entry that has the same `<device_name>` as in Step 3.
+5. Open the `known_devices.yaml` file and remove the entry that has the same `<device_name>` as in Step 3.
 6. Restart Home Assistant.
 The connection between your old Home Assistant Companion 1.5 App and your Home Assistant Instance should now be fully removed.

 ## 4 - Known issues
 1. During onboarding when entering the username and password, you may get an error message and Home Assistant logs `[homeassistant.components.auth.indieauth] Timeout while looking up redirect_uri https://home-assistant.io/iOS`: This happens when your Home Assistant (and likely your home network) has a broken IPv6 configuration.
 This usually can be resolved by fixing the IPv6 on your network or disabling IPv6 on your Home Assistant host system.
 This is not a bug in the app.
 2. All sensors created during onboarding are only called e.g. `sensor.battery_level`.
-If you have multiple iOS devices you may have multiple similarly named entities.If needed, you can rename the entities via HA Configuration -> Integrations -> Mobile App: iOS Device Name and prefixing the sensors with the device name.
-This may get resolved with future updates to the mobile_app integration.
+If you have multiple iOS devices you may have multiple similarly named entities.
+If needed, you can rename the entities via Home Assistant Configuration (cog icon on sidebar) -> Integrations -> Mobile App: iOS Device Name and prefixing the sensors with the device name.
+This may get resolved with future updates to the `mobile_app` integration.
 3. Due to issues between China and Google Cloud Services registering the notify service from China can be hit or miss.
 A workaround will be added in a future update, until then please try using a VPN to tunnel outside the Great Firewall.
 4.  iOS Location Permissions are required for the app to use Internal_URL / External_URL on iOS 13 and newer.
-This is due to a change in iOS which prohibits the app to access the wifi SSID name.
+This is due to a change in iOS which prohibits the app to access the Wi-Fi SSID name.

 ## Changes from 1.5 to 2.0
-- Brand new push notification engine, powered by Firebase, for even more complex notifications than ever before, including critical notifications and much much more
+-   Brand new push notification engine, powered by Firebase, for even more complex notifications than ever before, including critical notifications and much much more.
-- Siri Shortcuts: Now, you can interact with your Home Assistant via Siri and the Shortcuts app
+-   Siri Shortcuts: Now, you can interact with your Home Assistant via Siri and the Shortcuts app.
-- Apple Watch: Control your home via the Apple Watch app and monitor its status with Complications
+-   Apple Watch: Control your home via the Apple Watch app and monitor its status with Complications.
 -   Widget: Quickly trigger actions at home via a widget.
-Also available via home screen icon
+Also available via home screen icon.
-- Nabu Casa Cloud support: Cloudhooks and remote UI are here so you can (optionally) never open a port in your router again
+-   Nabu Casa Cloud support: Cloudhooks and remote UI are here so you can (optionally) never open a port in your router again.
-- New connection engine: now you can have internal and external URLs for total customizability
+-   New connection engine: now you can have internal and external URLs for total customizability.
-- App settings and configuration can now be accessed from the Home Assistant side menu
+-   App settings and configuration can now be accessed from the Home Assistant side menu.
-- Pull-to-refresh will reload the view and also send updated location data to your Home Assistant
+-   Pull-to-refresh will reload the view and also send updated location data to your Home Assistant.